English

 Definition

-Return on Assets (ROA) is a vital financial metric that gauges how effectively a company utilizes its assets to generate earnings.
-It is calculated by dividing a company’s net income by its total assets.
-This ratio provides insights into the efficiency of management in utilizing the company’s resources.
+Return on Assets (ROA) is a critical financial metric that measures how effectively a company utilizes its assets to generate earnings.
+ROA is calculated by dividing a company’s net income by its total assets.
+This ratio not only provides insights into the efficiency of management in utilizing the company’s resources but also serves as an indicator of overall financial health and operational performance.
+By evaluating ROA, stakeholders can assess how well a company is turning its investments into profit, making it a vital tool for informed decision-making.

 Importance of ROA